ArwaMAlhazmi/blog-website/README.md

 ## Implemented Functionality

-• Multi page Website.
+- Multi page website.
-• respnsive layout.
+- Respnsive mobile-friendly layout.
-• Contact form.
+- Contact form.

-## Instructions for Running the Site
+## Instructions for Running the blog

 Clone the GitHub repository and use index.html to run the app in your browser.